We can provide reports on the current status of Section 106 agreements.

 Before you begin

-We need to be sure you’re eligible for this service.
-Please read the statements below, and only continue with this application if you're able to confirm both of them.
+We need to make sure you’re eligible for this service.
+Please read the statements below and only continue with your application if you're able to confirm both of them:

-- I am enquiring about a property or site in the Barnsley borough.
+- you're enquiring about a property or site in the Barnsley borough; and

-- I am requesting this service for myself, or on behalf of someone who has given me their permission.
+- you're requesting this service for yourself, or on behalf of someone who has given you their permission.

 What you need